djust270/PyIPCam/README.md

 # PyIPCAM

-A stream a webcam in a self hosted webapp.
+Stream a webcam in a self hosted webapp.

 *This is currently under development